In 1972, some guy named George Barry got a camera and some film.

 - Spiritual Sequel: Patton Oswalt's upcoming masterpiece Rape Stove.

-- Spooky Painting: Some guy is holed up behind a painting.
+- Spooky Painting: Some guy (implied to be the famous Art Nouveau painter Aubrey Beardsley) is holed up behind a painting.
 We get to hear his discussions with the bed.
 The bed doesn't talk back.

 - Surreal Horror: Sort of.
 To be fair, it is about a demon-possessed bed eating people.